Dear SaaStr: What are the benefits and drawbacks of having co-CEOs?

 - Someone else to make lots of decisions.
 Yes, having 2 CEOs can make it confusing.
 But it can also accelerate a lot of decision processes if the 2 CEOs truly trust each other.
 Fewer bottlenecks.

 - Easier to manage multiple product lines.
 Here is where I think companies like Atlassian and Salesforce get a boost.
-One CEO can focus on 1 product area, the other a different product area.
+One CEO can focus on 1 product area, the other on a different product area.

 - More champions for innovation.
 Bet-the-bank innovation has to come from the top.
 Having 2 folks with the power to do that can spur innovation.